somaiahuthappa/reademe-generator/dir/readme.md

   -------------------

   ## Installation
-  u
+  node.js and inquirer required.

   -------------------

   ## Usage
-  u
+  To generate reademe files.

   -------------------

-  ## License <br/>
+  ## License
-    This application is covered by the Apache 2.0 license
+  This application is covered by the MIT license.

   -------------------

   ## Contributors
-  u <br/>
+  Somaiah Uthappa <br/>
   [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)

   -------------------

   ## Tests
-  u
+  None

   -------------------

   ## Questions
-  - If you have any questions, find me on Github [u](https://github.com/u) or email me at u.
+  - If you have any questions, find me on Github [somaiahuthappa](https://github.com/somaiahuthappa) or email me at somaiahuthappa@gmail.com.

   -------------------